KobaKhit/enron-network-using-mapreduce-and-R/README.md

 ## Mapreduce

-Refer to README in `mapreducers/` to find more info about the mappers and reducers.
+Refer to [README.md](mapreduces/README.md) in `mapreducers/` to find more info about the mappers and reducers.
 They can be executed **in shell** or using **hadoop streaming API**.
 Below are examples for the first mapreduce job.
 To execute the other one change the digit in the names of the mapper and reducer from 1 to 2.

 ### Hadoop